-- Apple Music: If you're not currently an Apple Music member you can choose to show Apple Music features as well as become a member. - Connect: Show or hide Connect and show artist posts and shares in Now Playing and on the Lock screen. - Sort Albums: You can choose to sort by artist or title. - iCloud Music Library: With this option off, all Apple Music content is removed from iPhone.
+- Join Apple Music: If you're not currently an Apple Music member, you can show Apple Music features as well as become a member. - Show Apple Music: Apple Music members can show or hide Apple Music content.
+This hides the For You and New buttons. - Use Cellular Data: Allow Apple Music to stream over a cellular connection.
+Turn this option on to stream high-quality music over cellular.
+Turning on High Quality on Cellular uses more cellular data, and songs may take longer to start playing. - Sort Albums: You can sort by artist or title. - iCloud Music Library: With this option off, all Apple Music content is removed from iPhone.
 Music you purchased or synced, and music identified by iTunes Match that you added for offline play remains. - Equalization (EQ): EQ settings generally apply only to music played from the Music app, but they affect all sound output, including the headset jack, AirPlay, and Bluetooth audio connections.